HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

   ## 1. What is Apex 5 Module

 Apex 5 Module is Our latest creation for Flipper Zero.
 The 5 is stand for 5 major functionality on board, vastly extend the capability of flipper Zero.

-	• ESP32-C5, featuring Marauder.
+- **ESP32-C5**, featuring **Marauder**.
 It is capable for handling 2.4G + 5G wifi by utilising Marauder firmware
-	• Dual SugGhz modules,
+- **Dual SugGhz modules**,
-		○ One for 433mhz
+	- One for **433mhz**
-		○ Another one is 868mhz frequency
+	- Another one is **868mhz** frequency
-	• NRF24 Chipset for capture, analyze and sending raw 2.4Ghz packet data,
+- **NRF24 **Chipset for capture, analyze and sending raw 2.4Ghz packet data,
-	• GPS
+- **GPS**

 ## 2. What make Apex 5 Module special.

-		a.
-Comprehensive & Powerful.
-The Apex 5 Module packs most frequest extendable funtionalities for Flipper zero, while remainly portable size.
+1. **Comprehensive & Powerful.** The Apex 5 Module packs most frequest extendable funtionalities for Flipper zero, while remainly portable size.
 In comparison of our Double Barrel 5G unit, Apex 5 module trim down one set of Marauder.
 While keeping the 5G wifi capability, dual Subghz and NRF24 are also added.

-		b.
-User-friendly
+3. **User-friendly**
-			i.
-Marauder firmware has been pre-load
+	- Marauder firmware has been pre-load
-			ii.
-Well-writen Manual & Demo videos, just mostly of our products iii.
-Prompt Technical support via WhatsApp and email
+	- Well-writen Manual & Demo videos, just mostly of our products
+	- Prompt Technical support via WhatsApp and email

 ## 3. Specification
 		a.
 Genius ESP32-C5 chipest, featuring ESP32 Marauder Firmware, support 5G wifi